aaronpk/Overland-iOS/README.md

 The settings under `main` correspond to the settings in the main settings screen in the UI, and the settings under `trip` correspond to the settings when a trip is in progress.

-IMPORTANT: It is very possible to send a setting to the phone that will disable logging completely, which is a dead end, since the phone will then never check back with the server for updated settings!
+IMPORTANT: It is very possible to send a setting to the phone that will disable logging completely, which creates a dead end, since the phone will then never check back with the server for updated settings!
 The main setting that can cause this to happen is `send_interval=off`.
 Setting `tracking_mode=off` means only "visits" will be tracked, which will be received extremely infrequently, so you won't have a chance to change the setting to something else until after the phone checks in after that.

 It is best to only send properties in the response that you want to change at that moment, rather than always sending the values on every response.
 Treat it like pressing the button in the UI, only send the response when you want to press the button.